 Dr Jonathan Dean

 I specialise in the theory and analysis of resistance and political participation, with a particular interest in feminist theory and politics.
-All my scholarship and teaching is motivated by a commitment to a broad understanding of politics, faithful to the feminist insight that the “personal is political”, and alert to the crucial role that gender, race and sexuality play in shaping political life.
+All my scholarship and teaching is underpinned by a broad understanding of politics, faithful to the feminist insight that the “personal is political”, and sensitive to the crucial role that gender, race and popular culture play in shaping political practices and identities.

 I came to Leeds in 2010, having previously held posts at the London School of Economics (Gender Institute) and the University of Essex (where I completed my PhD in 2007).